Note: Click here to find forklift battery chargers for sale.

-If you have multiple chargers of different voltages, use different connectors for each voltage of charger so that you can easily pick the correct charger in a hurry.
-In general, a red connector is used for 24 volts, a grey one is used for 36 volts, and a blue one is used for 48 volts.
+If you have multiple chargers of different voltages, use different connectors for each voltage of the charger so that you can easily pick the correct charger in a hurry.
+In general, a red connector is used for 24 volts, a gray one is used for 36 volts, and a blue one is used for 48 volts.

 4. Never charge your forklift battery if it’s too hot or cold.

 If your forklift battery is too hot to touch, you should wait until it cools to hook it up to a battery charger.
 Use the same rule of thumb if the battery seems too cold, waiting until it warms up to room temperature before you charge it.

 5. Water your forklift battery on a regular basis.